 Facing financial challenges is a part of life.
 But if you're one of the millions struggling financially due to a job loss, illness, or another event in New York, bankruptcy can help.
 Here, you'll find an explanation of Chapters 7 and 13, checklists to help you understand the process and stay organized, and New York's property exemption laws and filing information.

-In most respects, filing for bankruptcy in New York isn't any different than filing in another state.
-The bankruptcy process falls under federal law, not New York state law, and it works by unwinding the contracts between you and your creditors—that's what gives you a fresh start.
+In most respects, filing for bankruptcy in New York isn't different from filing in another state.
+The bankruptcy process falls under federal law, not New York state law, and works by unwinding the contracts between you and your creditors.
+That's what gives you a fresh start.

-But New York's laws come into play in a significant way.
-They determine the property you can keep in your bankruptcy case.
-You'll also need to know other filing information, which we explain after going over some basics.
+But New York's laws come into play in a significant way because they determine the property you can keep in your bankruptcy case.
+You'll also need to know other filing information, which we explain after reviewing some basics.

 Here are some commonly used New York bankruptcy exemptions.
 Keep in mind that spouses who file together in New York can double the exemption amount in each category as long as both spouses have an ownership interest in the property.

 A debtor can protect the equity in a house, condominium, co-op, or mobile home used as a residence up to the following values:

 (NYCPLR §§ 5206 (a), (d), and (e).)
 Learn more about the New York homestead exemption.

 A filer can exempt the equity in one motor vehicle up to $4,825 in value or up to $11,975 if the vehicle is equipped for use by a disabled debtor.